Facebook Twitter Instagram

 Pillow Care Step #2: Check the Tags

-All pillows are made different, so to say.
-Some have materials that can take a harsher spin cycle and others will tear on slow rinse.
-Reference the specific material guide on how to wash pillows included later in this article.
+There are various types of pillows.
+Some have materials that can take a harsher spin cycle; others tear on slow rinse.
+Reference the specific material guide included in this article.

-We recommend washing two pillows at once to keep the load balanced.
-An unbalanced load is not the end of the world, but it keeps the pillows form much better if there’s no pressure coming from one side or another.
-In addition to loading correctly, try to avoid the agitator (this is the middle divider on most top-loading washing machines) as it can damage seams and open up the pillow during a spin cycle.
-If this is your only choice, opt for a laundromat with front-loading machines or wash on the gentle cycle for a shorter time interval.
+Avoid the agitator — that middle shaft on most top-loading washing machines — because it can damage seams and open up the pillow during a spin cycle.
+If your home washer has one, opt for a laundromat with front-loading machines or wash on the gentle cycle for a shorter time.

 Pillow Care Step #3: Dry Appropriately

-Now we hand out hidden secrets for nothing, but tennis balls.
-Crazily enough, chucking two or three tennis balls in the dryer with your pillows will help keep the fluff and shape you love.
-Your neighbors might hate the ruckus, but you’ll sleep well at night.
+It may sound crazy, but lobbing two or three tennis balls in the dryer with your pillows keeps the fluff and shape you love.
+Your neighbors might hate the ruckus, but you sleep well at night.

-Add dry towels if you want to speed up the process, and turn your setting to moderate heat for about an hour or so.
-It’s important to note that your usual dryer settings are not going to dry the pillow entirely without your help.
-Since the sensors track surface moisture, your fluffing will still be soggy if you don’t personalize the settings.
+Add dry towels to speed up the process.
+Turn your setting to moderate heat for about an hour or so.
+Your usual dryer settings don't dry the pillow entirely without your help.
+Since the sensors track surface moisture, your fluffing is still soggy if you don't personalize the settings.

-Pro Tip- If you’re finding your pillows to be unnecessarily sweaty, dirty, or unkempt, purchase a pillow cover to go between your casing and pillow to maintain cleanliness for longer periods of time.
+Pro Tip: If you're finding your pillows to be unnecessarily sweaty, dirty, or unkempt, purchase a pillow cover to go between your casing and pillow to stay clean longer.

 modern tufted queen headboard